Skip to main content

 DVM, DVSc, PhD, DACVIM

-Lead Veterinarian - Animal Health and Welfare, OMAFRA
+Lead Veterinarian at Animal Health and Welfare, OMAFRA

 Maureen Anderson